benz foam fire truck

 A dry powder fire truck carries a tank filled with dry chemical powder, typically based on monoammonium phosphate or sodium bicarbonate.
 It uses a compressed gas system — usually nitrogen or compressed air — to propel the powder through hoses and nozzles onto the fire.
 Unlike water or foam trucks, dry powder trucks do not require mixing or proportioning systems.
 The powder is stored ready for immediate discharge.

-II.
-Key Components of a Dry Powder Fire Truck
+I. Key Components of a Industrial Dry Powder Fire Truck

 1. Powder tank: Stores the dry chemical powder, typically made of carbon steel or stainless steel with anti-corrosion coating